 Many Americans have no idea how prevalent Elder Abuse and Neglect are in our society today.
-Elder and vulnerable/dependent adult abuse affect millions of people in the U.S. It occurs regularly in long-term care settings such as skilled nursing homes and assisted living facilities.
+Elder and vulnerable/dependent adult abuse affects millions of people in the U.S. It occurs regularly in long-term care settings such as skilled nursing homes and assisted living community.
 It has been reported that our senior population is plagued by a vast reservoir of undetected and unreported incidents of elder abuse and neglect, and seemingly no one is immune from this societal malady.

 Elder abuse and neglect will someday affect either yourself or someone you know.
 Research indicates that more than 40% of people over the age of 65 will enter a nursing home before they die.
 (Murtaugh, Kember, Spillman, & Carlson, 1997.)
 Nearly 1 in 3 U.S. nursing homes were cited for violations of federal standards that had the potential to cause harm or actually did cause harm to a resident.
 Nearly 1 out of 10 homes had violations that caused residents harm, serious injury, or placed them in jeopardy of death.
 (2001 U.S. House of Representatives Report).